 Credit Union Overview

 In 1937, more than 175 Stanocola Processing Plant employees formed the Stanocola Processing Employee’s Federal Credit Union, with an initial deposit of $941.70.
 As the ownership of the Plant changed (ultimately owned by Exxon), so did the Credit Union’s name, with a total of five name changes between 1949 and 1994.
-In the early 2000s there were several mergers, including the 2003 merger with EXCO FCU in 2003, the largest credit union merger in Louisiana history.
+There were several mergers in the early 2000s, including the 2003 merger with EXCO FCU, the largest credit union merger in Louisiana history.
 Following a change to a community charter in 2007, the Credit Union experienced its largest growth spurt.
-The EFCU (Exxon Federal Credit Union) Financial name was adopted in 2015, and today, EFCU is Louisiana’s sixth largest credit union, with more than 42,500 members and assets in excess of $442 million.
+The EFCU (Exxon Federal Credit Union) Financial rebrand occurred 2015 to reflect the new FOM.
+EFCU is currently Louisiana’s third largest credit union, with nearly 62,000 members and assets in excess of $939 million.

-To look for the best CD rates, both nationwide and in your state, please refer to our CD Rates Table page.
+To look for the best CD rates, either nationwide or state-specific, please refer to our CD Rates Table page.